st3v3nhunt/advent-of-code/2021/rust/README.md

 [cargo-watch](https://crates.io/crates/cargo-watch) is used to help with running the solutions.
 See the link for additional information on installing and detailed usage.

 Basic use is achieved with `cargo watch -x run` in the directory of the day being worked on.
+Alternatively the following command can be run from the `rust` directory and the day to run updated - `cargo watch -x run --workdir one`.